ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Action plugins
 --------------

 Action plugins look like modules to anyone writing a playbook.
-They are documented as modules.
-However, they behave differently on the back end.
+Usage documentation for most action plugins lives inside a module of the same name.
+Some action plugins do all the work, with the module providing only documentation.
+Some action plugins execute modules.
+The ``normal`` action plugin executes modules that don't have special action plugins.
 Action plugins always execute on the controller.

 Some action plugins do all their work on the controller.
 For example, the :ref:`debug <debug_module>` action plugin (which prints text for